 One thing Paul highlights is that his success was a two-way street.
 He’s always been very happy to be able to return the favours he received and support his colleagues as well.
 Having been part of ELTABB for twelve years now, he especially likes the regular social events and, in recent years, the increasingly younger average age of the members.

 What about Berliners?

-Finally, I ask him what he thinks about living in Berlin – a place that is full of notoriously blunt Berliners.
+Finally, I ask him what he thinks about living in Berlin – a place that is full of notoriously grumpy Berliners.
 Funnily, he has never had reason to complain about the locals.
 That’s because he appreciates their directness.
 Like the taxi driver he described his destination to because he did not know the exact address.
 The man interrupted his empurpled soliloquy mid-sentence, muttering, “You wanna talk or you wanna go?”

-Or the woman in the line at the post office dryly replying to the lady in front of her, who had just apologised for stepping on her foot, “I still have another one.”
+Or the woman in the line at the post office replying to the lady in front of her, who had just apologised for stepping on her foot, “I still have another one.”

 There is only one thing that bothers him about Berlin, he says.
 “The inability to queue!
 If I ever get into an argument, it’ll be because of queuing!”

 Paul has been teaching and travelling across three continents over the last 30 years.
 He loves a good story and always has one more to tell, just in case you thought you’d heard them all.
-You can read an interview with him as ELTABBer of the month here.
+You can read an interview with Paul as ELTABBer of the month here.